syncfusion-content/ej2-react-docs/ej2-react/calendar/how-to/set-clear-button-in-calendar.md

 ---
 layout: post
-title: Set clear button in calendar in React Calendar component | Syncfusion
+title: Set clear button in React Calendar Component | Syncfusion
-description: Learn here all about Set clear button in calendar in Syncfusion React Calendar component of Syncfusion Essential JS 2 and more.
+description: Learn here all about set clear button support in Syncfusion Essential React Calendar component, it's elements and more.
 control: Set clear button in calendar
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Set clear button in calendar in React Calendar component
+# Set clear button in React Calendar Component

 The following steps illustrate how to configure clear button in Calendar UI.

-* On [`created`](https://ej2.syncfusion.com/react/documentation/api/calendar#created) event of Calendar add the required elements to have clear button.
+* On [`created`](https://ej2.syncfusion.com/react/documentation/api/calendar/#created) event of Calendar add the required elements to have clear button.
 Here we have used div with Essential JS 2 Button component.

 * Use the `e-footer` class to the div tag to act as the footer.